nuts92/TrackIt/README.md

 ### The Introduction Wizard (How to use TrackIt Guide)

 After the Splash Screen,  the user is redirected to an introduction wizard that explains how to use TrackIt App in the form of five simple steps with the images of the App’s Functionalities attached in these steps.
 If the user clicked on the “Ok, Got It” Button, the user will be then redirected to a SignUp Screen where he/she can sign up either by Google or Email as Sign In Providers.
-The user can also navigate back to the introduction wizard guide if he/she wants to check it out again frtom within the App's Navigation Drawer.
+The user can also navigate back to the introduction wizard guide if he/she wants to check it out again from within the App's Navigation Drawer.

 ### Introduction Wizard Screenshots: